RedTurtle/collective.signupsheet/README.rst

 Usage
 =====

-Install collective.signupsheet from portal_quickinstaller, and the install profile will install also uwosh.pfg.d2c.
+Install collective.signupsheet from portal_quickinstaller; the install profile will install also uwosh.pfg.d2c.
 After product installation you'll have in the content menu a new entry called Signup Sheet.

-When someone create a new form, you have all the FormFolder functionality plus the field from Products.SignupSheet.
+When someone create a new form, you will have all the FormFolder functionality plus fields from Products.SignupSheet.
 You will see two more fields: start and end date.
 In this way you will be able to treat the Signup Sheet as an event and it will be put in plone calendar portlet.

 Adding a new signup sheet will give you also a set of objects within the form: